proxytranslation/user-docs/faq/faq.md

 ### **Can I get page-specific repetition statistics?**

-Repetition statistics makes the most sense in a site-wide context.
+Repetition statistics make the most sense in a site-wide context.
 The problem with controlling calculations on a per-page basis is that it is not true to life to call a segment on a given page a “canonical instance”.
 Take a navigation bar or a footer, for example.
 It will be